ecn310/course-project-development/Paper Summaries.md

 https://www.sciencedirect.com/science/article/abs/pii/S0305750X16302613

 ## Paper 8

 _Citation_: Szirmai, Adam.
 "Manufacturing and economic development."
 Pathways to industrialization in the twenty-first century: New challenges and emerging paradigms (2013): 53-75.

+_Paper Location_: I found the article from Google Scholar, searching using specific questions.

 _Link_: https://books.google.ca/books?hl=en&lr=&id=XlxDKcxkWBMC&oi=fnd&pg=PA53&dq=development+and+manufacturing+growth&ots=XQ4zu8vlyY&sig=c2I1FWSXf92-rCv_cJe7XDrntjk

 _Big Picture question_: What are the impacts of services on the manufacturing market?

-_Specific Question_: How does development change in countries that have shifted form agricultural production to more that are service oriented?
+_Specific Question_: How does development change in countries that have shifted from agricultural production to more that are service-oriented?

-_Theory_: While the industrial revolution played a key role in countries' development, the shift now from agricultural (primary sector) to a services market (tertiary sector) the paper tries to explore to what extent manufacturing is affected due to these changes.
+_Theory_: While the industrial revolution played a key role in countries' development, the shift now from agricultural (primary sector) to a services market (tertiary sector), the paper tries to explore to what extent manufacturing is affected due to these changes.

 _Hypothesis_: As industrial production (output) increases, employment will potentially increase.